binay047/First-principle-study-on-Quaternary-Hesular-alloy/README.md

 ### Summary

-`piezo.py` generates the strained structures and runs the scf → nscf(lberry) pipeline; `extract_e14.py` is the analysis half — it reads back the Berry-phase results, undoes the coordinate-system artifact from the non-Cartesian cell, fits the slope, and reports the final $d_{14}$.
+`piezo.py` generates the strained structures and runs the scf → nscf(lberry) pipeline; `extract_e14.py` is the analysis half — it reads back the Berry-phase results, undoes the coordinate-system artefact from the non-Cartesian cell, fits the slope, and reports the final $d_{14}$.